pass-culture/pass-culture-app-native/doc/development/best-practices.md

 ### Why

 - To have a shared understanding of the best practices within the team
-- To have a reference for new developers
-- To have a reference for existing developers
+- To have a reference for new and existing developers

 #### Key points